ChinmayPillai/Advent-of-Code-2023/README.md

 ## Overview
 Great problems and filled with lots of learnings.

-The problems started with easy logic based questions for the first few days, then went onto **Graph + Memoization** based questions.
-Following this we had few **Dynamic Programming** based questions and one **Dijkstra's Algorithm** implementation.
-As we approached the last week, we got back to **Graph** based and few **logic and math** heavy questions.
-At last we ended with a **Cut Set** based question.
+The problems started with straightforward logic-based questions for the first few days and then went onto **Graph + Memoization** based problems.
+Following this, we had several **Dynamic Programming** based questions and one **Dijkstra's Algorithm** implementation.
+As we approached the last week, we returned to **Graph** based and a few **logic and math** heavy questions.
+At last, we ended with a **Cut Set** based problem.

-It was a great experience for me and I would recommend everyone interested in programming to participate next year.
+It was an excellent experience for me, and I recommend everyone interested in programming to participate next year.
 Looking forward to Advent of Code 2024.